 - Personal first aid kit (Neosporin, bandaids, Immodium, aspirin, etc.)

 - Facial tissues

 - Plastic bag or dry bag (for dirty items or protection from water)

 - Guide book such as Frommer’s, Fodor’s or Lonely Planet

 - Book, journal, and pen

-- LIVING POOR by Moritz Thomsen is written by a 48-year old Peace Corps volunteer.
+- LIVING POOR by Moritz Thomsen is written by a 48-year-old Peace Corps volunteer.
 Thomsen’s eloquent and often humorous tale is a portrait of Ecuadorian culture.

-- MEMORY OF FIRE by Eduardo Galeano tells the history of the Americas in a poetic prose and unique style of nonfiction history.
+- MEMORY OF FIRE by Eduardo Galeano tells the history of the Americas in poetic prose and a unique style of nonfiction history.